On sufficient conditions for the transitivity of homeomorphisms: Proof of Theorem

 The case $k=1$ was established in Lemma~\ref{lemma-fundamental}.
 Fix a positive integer $k>1$.
 Since $T$ has the $su-$intersecting property in $\per(T)$, by Lemma~\ref{lemma-iterations-hyperbolic-meet} we know that $T^{k}$ has the $su-$intersecting property in $\per(T)$.
 Moreover, $\per(T^{k}) = \per(T)$, hence $T^{k}$ also has the $su-$intersecting property in $\per(T^k)$.
 Since

 we get $\overline{\per(T^{k})} = \Omega(T^{k})$.
 Thus, we may apply Lemma~\ref{lemma-iterations-hyperbolic-meet} to $T^{k}$ and this way conclude that $T^{k}$ is chain-transitive. \end{proof}

 Let us resume the proof of the implication $(3i) \Rightarrow (4i)$.
 Suppose that the homeomorphism $T$ has the $su-$intersecting property in $\per (T)$.
 By Lemma~\ref{lemma-fundamental-corollary}, $T^{k}$ is chain-transitive for every positive integer $k$.
 Moreover, as $T$ has the shadowing property, $T^k$ has this property as well for every positive integer $k$ (cf. \cite[Theorem~2.3.3]{AH94}).
 In addition, a chain-transitive homeomorphism with the shadowing property is topologically transitive.
-So, $T^{k}$ is topologically transitive for every positive integer $k$.
-Therefore, by \cite[Theorem~45]{KLO16}, $T$ has the specification property.
+So, $T^k$ is topologically transitive for every positive integer $k$.
+Using that one-sided topological transitivity is equivalent to topological transitivity whenever the compact metric space does not contain isolated points (cf. \cite[Theorem~1.4]{AC12}), we conclude that $T^k$ is one-sided topologically transitive for every positive integer $k$.
+Therefore, $T$ has the specification property by \cite[Theorem~45]{KLO16}.

 $(4i) \Rightarrow (i)$ This is \cite[Lemma~2.2]{C15}. \end{proof}

 We draw item (b) of Theorem~\ref{maintheo-Homeo-hyperbolicmeet} from the next result.